carpentries-incubator/high-dimensional-stats-r/_episodes/07-hierarchical.md

 <p class="caption">Heatmap of methylation data.</p>
 </div>

+Looking at a heatmap of these data, we may spot some patterns -- looking at the vertical stripes, many columns appear to have a similar methylation levels across all rows.
+However, they are all quite jumbled at the moment, so it's hard to tell how many line up exactly.
+In addition, it is challenging to tell how many groups containing similar methylation levels we may have or what the similarities and differences are between groups.

 We can order these data to make the patterns more clear using hierarchical clustering.
 To do this, we can change the arguments we pass to `Heatmap()` from the **`ComplexHeatmap`** package. `Heatmap()`